DISCLAIMER: The M*A*S*H characters are

 "No, Pierce, I actually

 don't.
-But with the kind of friendship
+But with the kind of friendship you two had, I think in this case, it

-you two had, I think in this case, it should be."
+should be."
 She touched his hand lightly.
-"Did you call him when your dad died?"
+"Did you call him when your

-"Write them down,
+"Write them down, then.
+Hawkeye,

-then.
-Hawkeye, he's your best
+he's your best friend."

-"I know."
-The hell of it was she was right.
-He should have called B.J. a long time
+of it was she was right.
+He should have called B.J. a long time ago.
+When his

 "I'm worried about